Love Is Blind (American TV series): Viewership

 Netflix reported 30 million households had watched the series within four weeks after premiere, and as reported in the Netflix 2020 viewing trends summary, Love Is Blind season one "stayed in the US Top 10 for 47 days straight after its release in February – the second-longest run of any title (in 2020) behind Cocomelon at 64 days.
-But unlike pre-schoolers, adults don't tend to watch the same shows over and over again!"
+But unlike preschoolers, adults don't tend to watch the same shows over and over again!"